A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Bootstrapping unmixed polyhedral homotopy

 \section{Bootstrapping unmixed polyhedral homotopy}

-For completeness, we briefly outline, without proofs, the main procedure for computing the starting solutions for the homotopy \eqref{equ:cascade} (\cref{def: stratified polyhedral homotopy}), which are the nonsingular isolated zeros of $H(\boldx,(0,\ldots,0))$.
-Without loss of generality, it is sufficient to assume $F$ is an unmixed square system, and its support is in standard form (as defined in \Cref{def: standard form}).
-Under the genericity assumption for $\omega$, the regular subdivision of $S$ induced by the lifting function $\omega$ is a triangulation.
-That is, the projection of the lower hull of the lifted point configuration $\hat{S} = \{ (\bolda,\omega(\bolda)) \mid \bolda \in S \} \subset \Q^{n+1}$ form a triangulation for $S$.
+For completeness, we briefly outline, without proofs, the main procedure for computing the starting points for the homotopy \eqref{equ:cascade} in \Cref{def: stratified polyhedral homotopy}, which are the nonsingular isolated zeros of $H(\boldx,(1,\ldots,1))$.
+Without loss of generality, it is sufficient to assume $F$ is an unmixed square system of $n$ Laurent polynomials in $n$ variables.
+Under the genericity assumption for $\omega$, the projection of the lower hull of $\hat{S} = \{ (\bolda,\omega(\bolda)) \mid \bolda \in S \} \subset \Q^{n+1}$ forms a triangulation of $S$.
 Let